 The Politics of Spatial Policies

-A wide variety of local policies have spatially concentrated costs and diffuse benefits.
-In many cases, such policies exhibit inefficient underprovision of social goods or inequitable location decisions---with severe consequences for public health, economic output, and racial inequality.
-We present a formal model to investigate the relationship between these policy failures and institutions for resident participation in local government.
-In the model, policymakers only establish participatory institutions (which convey information to policymakers but produce inefficiencies) when their preferences are moderately biased toward one neighborhood.
-When extremely biased, the policymaker unilaterally benefits one neighborhood at the expense of another; when sufficiently egalitarian, the policymaker allows each neighborhood to approve or veto projects themselves.
-We connect the establishment of participatory institutions to the changing structure of local politics in the wake of the Great Society, reflecting both increased equality across neighborhoods and persistent inequality.
+A wide variety of policies have spatially concentrated costs and diffuse benefits.
+In many cases, such policies exhibit severe governance failures.
+We present a formal model to investigate how these policy failures relate to institutions for resident participation.
+In the model, residents of two districts compete to oppose a locally costly (but socially beneficial) proposal.
+Participatory institutions allow residents to send a costly signal of their preferences to an official.
+But this signal produces inefficiencies in the regulatory process.
+The official only establishes participatory institutions when they are moderately biased toward one district.
+When extremely biased, the official unilaterally benefits one district at the other’s expense; when sufficiently egalitarian, the official allows each district to approve or veto projects themselves.
+We connect the establishment of participatory institutions to the changing structure of urban politics in the wake of the Great Society, reflecting both increased equality across neighborhoods and persistent inequality.

 Keywords: local politics, nimbyism, formal model, land use policy, Great Society